Wondering how to promote on Instagram?

 Too much of anything is too much.
 And that’s true for hashtags.

 So don’t go overboard.
 Doing so can be detrimental to your hashtag strategy.
+According to a recent post on Instagram’s @creators account, you should only use between 3 and 5 hashtags per post.

 With Instagram becoming an increasingly crowded social media platform, keep in mind that one of the best ways to cut through the noise is by artfully curating and creating branded hashtags to increase your reach.